FiV0/FiV0.github.io/_posts/2017-03-11-linear-time-quadratic-space.md

 permalink: linear-time-quadratic-space
 ---

-Whenever an algorithm needs some amount of space $S$, the algorithm runs at least in $S$ time because why allocate the space if it is not used ?
+Whenever an algorithm needs some amount of space $S$, the algorithm runs at least in $S$ time, because why would we allocate the space if it is not used.
 This post tries to show that this is a misconception.
 My supervisor [Michel Habib](https://www.irif.fr/~habib/) showed me the following neat little trick recently.

 Consider as an example the function `malloc()` which allocates a certain amount of space without initializing it (contrary to `calloc()`